 (COLD WAR: 1964-75 – continued)

-Some of the Vietnamese who had fought on the side of the Saigon regime and had fled to the United States saw themselves as having fought for freedom because they had fought against communism, and they described their loss of the war as having been abandoned by the United States.
-Twenty years of U.S. support, and eight years of intensive U.S. military firepower were not enough for them.
-The idea, as expressed by President Johnson in 1964, that it was a war that the Vietnamese rather than "American boys" had to win was not acceptable to them.
+Some of the Vietnamese who had fought on the side of the Saigon regime (Saigon was now renamed Ho Chi Minh City) and had fled to the United States saw themselves as having fought for freedom because they had fought against communism, and they described their loss of the war as a result of having been abandoned by the United States.
+Twenty years of US support, and eight years of intensive US military firepower, were not enough for them.
+The idea expressed by President Johnson in 1964 that it was a war that the Vietnamese rather than "American boys" had to win was not acceptable to them.
 Neither was President Nixon's "Vietnamization" of the war.

-Some Americans agreed with them.
-Some in the U.S. continued to see the North as invaders of the South and to see the war as simply Communist expansion.
-They believed that those fighting on the side of the Saigon regime were stabbed in the back by U.S. television, journalists, demonstrations and weak-kneed politicians.
-A few described help from the Soviet Union and China as having made the communist victory possible – without comparing the level of that support to the support that the United States gave to Saigon for more than a decade.
+But there were also those in the US who continued to see the war as simply the North having invaded the South – as simply Communist expansion.
+They believed that those fighting on the side of the Saigon regime were stabbed in the back by a withdrawal of material support and by US television, journalists, demonstrations and weak-kneed politicians having supported a withdrawal of support.
+A few described help from the Soviet Union and China as having made the Communist victory possible – without comparing the level of that support to the support that the United States gave to Saigon for more than a decade.

-Some Americans felt the same about pulling out of Vietnam as had some of the French in 1954.
-The French public had to some extent been indifferent about the fate of the Vietnamese, but some French military men were upset as they left on shore those Vietnamese they had promised never to abandon.
-Those in Vietnam who supported the French had been a minority, but they had committed themselves to the side of the French and were now exposed to the hostilities of other Vietnamese.
-Many swam to the French ships and begged to be taken aboard.
-The French watching this felt shame and that they had been betrayed.
+It was not terribly different from France's withdrawal from Vietnam.
+Some French military men were upset as they left behind those Vietnamese they had promised never to abandon.
+Those in Vietnam who had supported the French were exposed to the hostilities of other Vietnamese, and many had swum to the French ships and begged to be taken aboard.
+The French watching this felt shame and that their Vietnamese allies had been betrayed.

-One of Saigon's wartime prime ministers, Nguyen Kao Ky, took an exceptional position among Vietnamese veterans living in the United States.
-He saw the roll of hearts and minds in Saigon's defeat.
-In his book, How We Lost the War in Vietnam, he described the U.S. role in Vietnam as "misguided" and naive concerning the opinions of the common Vietnamese.
+Watching the US pull out of Vietnam in 1975, Americans were challenged to make a distinction between a minority who sided with the US and the majority who did not.
+They could have asked why the Saigon regime could not have performed more successfully and what was the high rate of desertion among those drafted into Saigon's army about?
+Regarding why the war was lost, one of Saigon's wartime prime ministers, Nguyen Kao Ky, took an exceptional position among Vietnamese veterans living in the United States.
+He saw the role of hearts and minds in Saigon's defeat.
+In his book, How We Lost the War in Vietnam, he described the US role in Vietnam as "misguided" and naive concerning the opinions of the common Vietnamese.